Dravet Syndrome (Myoclonic Epilepsy)

 ENROLLING PATIENTS: No

-• TRIAL TITLE: A Phase 2, Multicenter, Randomized, Double-blind, Placebo-controlled Study to Evaluate the Efficacy, Safety, and Tolerability of TAK-935 (OV935) as an Adjunctive Therapy in Pediatric Participants With Developmental and/or Epileptic Encephalopathies (ELEKTRA)
+• TITLE: A Phase 2, Multicenter, Randomized, Double-blind, Placebo-controlled Study to Evaluate the Efficacy, Safety, and Tolerability of TAK-935 (OV935) as an Adjunctive Therapy in Pediatric Participants With Developmental and/or Epileptic Encephalopathies (ELEKTRA)

 SPONSOR: Ovid Therapeutics, Inc.